Udit19-pixel/BotKeeper/README.md

 # X11 Casting
 - X11 Basics: X11, or X Window System, is a network-transparent window system that allows for graphical user interfaces on Unix-like operating systems, enabling GUIs for applications running on remote servers.
 - Docker X11 Forwarding: To run GUI applications inside Docker containers, X11 forwarding is used to display the application's window on the host machine's screen, necessitating sharing the X11 socket with the container.
 - Environment Variables: Setting the DISPLAY environment variable in the Docker container to host.docker.internal:0 allows the container to use the host's display server for rendering the GUI.
 - Volume Mounting: Mounting /tmp/.X11-unix from the host to the container gives the container access to the X11 Unix socket, enabling communication with the host's X server.
 - Security Considerations: Using xhost + on the host machine temporarily allows connections from all hosts, necessary for Docker to access the display but should be disabled (xhost -) after use for security reasons.
+- Xming when you download and launch, comes in with different types of casting and display options.
+I have chosen multiple window cast where multiple windows can be overlayed on the x server (as shown in the image).

   <p align="center">
         <img src="https://github.com/Udit19-pixel/BotKeeper/blob/main/BotKeeper/Multiple%20Window%20cast.png" alt="Multiple Casting" width="600" height="350">